dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 #### What's next?

-We have to admit that the introduction of the Command engine is just the first step in the direction of the native multi-language support in Dirigible.
+We have to admit that the introduction of the new Command engine is just the first step in the direction of the native multi-language support in Dirigible.

-There is still lots of work in adaptation of Language Server Protocol extensions for the different languages.
-Fortunately, there are already very good examples available on how to do this at the backend like Eclipse standalone IDE and in the editors - Monaco and Orion.
-But still it is not a trivial task.
+There is still a lot to be done to adapt the Language Server Protocol extensions for the different languages.
+Fortunately, there are already very good examples available on how to do this at the backend like Eclipse standalone IDE, and in the editors - Monaco and Orion.
+But still, this is not a trivial task and it will take some time to implement in Dirigible.

-Another idea is to have a pool of running native servers, e.g Express nodes, to push the code and to use them as external executors.
-In this case we can pipe not the standard in/out streams, but the network Socket streams.
-This approach can open many more scenarios as well.
+Another idea is to have a pool of running native servers, e.g Express nodes, to push the code to and to use them as external executors.
+In this case, we can pipe the network Socket streams instead of the standard in/out streams.
+This approach can lay the foundation for many more scenarios as well.

-Integration with the actual "Function as a Service" offerings by the Cloud platforms is also something that is ahead of time.
-For instance, a tooling for building Docker images based on these native modules and publish them to a target Registry in the Cloud platform, would be very useful feature of the Dirigible's Web IDE.
+Integration with the actual "Function as a Service" offerings by the Cloud platforms is also something that is yet to come.
+For instance, a tool for building Docker images based on these native modules and Cloud platform Registry integration would be a very useful feature of the Dirigible Web IDE.

 #### Summary?

-Well, for those who read blog posts too fast, above was explained how to write native modules in **Node.js**, **Go** and **Java** and use them as integrated services in Dirigible environment.
+Well, for those of you who have read the blog post too fast, it explains how to write native modules in **Node.js**, **Go**, and **Java** and use them as integrated services in Dirigible environment.

 ### Enjoy!